Global solutions to the $n$-dimensional incompressible Oldroyd-B model without damping mechanism

-\baselineskip=24pt \footnote{ Email Addresses: zhaixp@szu.edu.cn (X. Zhai).}
+\baselineskip=18pt \footnote{ Email Addresses: zhaixp@szu.edu.cn (X. Zhai).}

-\centerline{ \bf Abstract} In this paper, we obtain the global solutions to the incompressible Oldroyd-B model without damping on the stress tensor in $\mathbb{R}^n(n=2,3)$.
+\centerline{ \bf Abstract} The present work is dedicated to the global solutions to the incompressible Oldroyd-B model without damping on the stress tensor in $\mathbb{R}^n(n=2,3)$.
 This result allows to construct global solutions for a class of highly oscillating initial velocity.
 The proof uses the special structure of the system.
 Moreover, our theorem extends the previous result by Zhu \cite{zhuyi} and covers the recent result by Chen and Hao \cite{chenqionglei}.

 {\bf Key Words:} {Global solutions; Oldroyd-B model; Besov space}

 {\bf Mathematics Subject Classification (2010)} {76A10; 76D03 }